-- Learning the importance of values, individual conscience and moral choices. - Learning the value of respect, love and care. - Exploring, considering and understanding moral dilemmas. - Developing critical thinking as part of decision-making. - Challenging myths, misconceptions and false assumptions about normal behaviour.
+- 2.2.
+We support students in regards to: - Learning the importance of values, individual conscience and of moral considerations. - Learning the value of respect, love and care. - Exploring, considering and understanding moral dilemmas. - Developing critical thinking as part of decision making. - Challenging myths, misconceptions and false assumptions.